HewlettPackard/PacketRusher/README.md

 ----
 ## Description
+#### Now with SUCI Concealing/Deconcealment (Null-Scheme, Profile A (X25519), Profile B (P-256))!

-PacketRusher is a tool, based upon [my5G-RANTester](https://github.com/my5G/my5G-RANTester), dedicated to the performance testing and automatic validation of 5G Core Networks using simulated UE (user equipment) and gNodeB (5G base station).
+PacketRusher is a tool dedicated to the performance testing and automatic validation of 5G Core Networks using simulated UE (user equipment) and gNodeB (5G base station).

-If you have questions or comments, feel free to open an issue.
+If you have questions or comments, feel free to open an issue after **a careful** review of existing closed issues.

 PacketRusher borrows libraries and data structures from the [free5gc project](https://github.com/free5gc/free5gc).